Cleopatra's Milk Bath

 Why add chocolate to a milk bath?
 Because chocolate is an antioxidant, and it feels and smells great!
 Exclusive hotels charge a lot for a spa treatment such as this, but you can stay home and enjoy it whenever it is convenient for a lot less!

-Ingredients: Goat milk, Magnesium sulfate, Theobroma Cacao (Cacoa) powder, Cinnamomun cassia
+Ingredients: Goat milk powder, Magnesium sulfate (epsom salt), Theobroma Cacao (Cacoa) powder, Cinnamomun cassia